CristoferBV/system_pauna/README.md

 ## Instructions:
 For install use: npm install
 Install libraries like: @headlessui/react, @heroicons/react, mysql2 and tailwindcss. <br />
-For execute use: npm run dev  <br />
+For execute use: npm run dev

 Enjoy de project!!

 ## Members: